Dr Kcasey McLoughlin

 Biography

 Kcasey is admitted as a Solicitor of the Supreme Court of NSW and has experience in commercial legal settings and in community legal centre work.
-Her experience as a Solicitor at the University of Newcastle Legal Centre advice sessions further underscored her commitment to clinical legal education.
-Kcasey is passionate about the educational benefits of mooting and has co-ordinated Newcastle Law School's Mooting Program since 2013.
-This has involved coaching students in various competitions (the Ashurst Equity Moot, Kirby Contract Moot, the Harry Gibbs Constitutional Law Moot and the Jessup Moot) and forging connections with the legal profession to enhance the opportunities available to our students.
+Her experience as a Solicitor at the University of Newcastle Legal Centre advice sessions further underscores her commitment to clinical legal education.
+Kcasey’s approach to teaching and learning presents law as a dynamic theoretical and practical discipline.
+She builds connections with the legal profession and fosters students’ positive identities as legal practitioners of the future.
+Kcasey is passionate about the educational benefits of mooting and coordinated Newcastle Law School's Mooting Program from 2013-2018.
+This involved coaching students in various competitions (the Ashurst Equity Moot, Kirby Contract Moot, the Harry Gibbs Constitutional Law Moot, and the Jessup Moot) and forging connections with the legal profession to enhance the opportunities available to our students.
+In 2015 her contribution to mooting was recognised with the Faculty of Business and Law Student Engagement Award, ‘for generating opportunities for our students in advocacy, networking and critical thinking as Mooting Director.’

 Qualifications